 John Baker of Providence Township

-The following excerpt is from the Volume III of the book "American Archives", Fourth Series.
+The following excerpt from the Volume III of the book "American Archives", Fourth Series may be Sawyer's source.
 The referenced Whitpain Township is in present-day Montgomery County.
 In 1784, most of of Philadelphia County became Montgomery County.
 Based on that, and the fact that Robert Morris attended the meeting, I think it is clear that the meeting took place at Philadelphia and the referenced Providence Township was then part of Philadelphia County.

 The following composite image is from Volume X of "Minutes of the Provincial Council of Pennsylvania".